altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 It was the rules in bookshops that customers may not touch the books without permission from the owner.

-【… After adding in the transport fee, it is now costlier than its time at publishing, this is a book that can’t be bought at the capital… At this price, this is a steal.】
+"… After adding in the transport fee, it is now costlier than its time at publishing, this is a book that can’t be bought at the capital… At this price, this is a steal."<br/>

-【Wait wait wait, Regis?!
+"Wait wait wait, Regis?!
 This cost a month of your salary.
-Don’t talk nonsense.】
+Don’t talk nonsense."<br/>

-【Ah, well… I’m a First Grade Admin Officer now, so my weekly wages had gone up…】
+"Ah, well… I’m a First Grade Admin Officer now, so my weekly wages had gone up…"<br/>

 Speaking of which, the Ministry of Military Affairs that oversaw disbursing the wages had been dissolved.
 Their authority had been transferred to the First Army and the Office of the Généralissime.

 Regis suppressed his voice and said:

-【…Altina, the wages will still be paid out right?】
+"…Altina, the wages will still be paid out right?"<br/>

-【Even if you ask me… Aren’t you the one handling it?】 【Ugh.】
+"Even if you ask me… Aren’t you the one handling it?"<br/>
+"Ugh."<br/>
 Including that part, the administrative matters related to the Office of the Généralissime were now under the purview of Count Gauchen, so there shouldn’t be any problem.

 The First Army had taken over the Ministry of Military Affairs’ building.